mhered/mhered-test-pkg/README.md

 $ pre-commit run all-files
 ```

-Note: `pre-commit` is not found from outside of the shell - you can use `poetry run pre-commit`
+Note: `pre-commit` is not found if run from outside of the shell - you can use instead `poetry run pre-commit`

 Commit the changes (including the updates to `README.md`):